dmbarbour/glas/docs/GlasDesign.md

 ### Annotations

 Annotations in Glas programs support tooling without affecting formal program behavior.
+The 'prog' header is also used as the required toplevel header for Glas programs in many cases, even if no annotations are needed.

 * **prog:(do:P, ...)** - runs program P. If 'do' is elided, defaults to nop.
-All fields other than 'do' are annotations and must not affect behavior of program.
+All fields other than 'do' are annotations and must not affect formal behavior of program.

 Annotations can affect performance (acceleration, stowage, memoization, optimization), static analysis (types, preconditions, postconditions), debugging (tracing, profiling, assertions, breakpoints), decompilation (variable names, comments, etc.), and essentially anything other than program meaning or behavior.